MTG/SymbTr/README.md

 #### Where are the PDFs?

 Adding the PDFs to the repository would make it fairly bulky.
 You can download the PDFs from the [SymbTr-pdf repository](https://github.com/MTG/SymbTr-pdf).
-The repository is also added as submodule to this repository.
+The repository is also added as a submodule to this repository.

 #### Is there an easy way to get the section information, especially for vocal sections?
 You can use the [symbtrdataextractor package](https://github.com/sertansenturk/symbtrdataextractor) to get the section information.